 How to Flip a Classroom in CTE: 6 Best Practices

-One of the biggest challenges for CTE teachers is meeting the needs of diverse students.
+One of the biggest challenges for career and technical education (CTE) teachers is meeting the needs of diverse students.

 That’s exactly why flipped learning was invented.